-determine whether to proceed with its implementation.
-Additionally, with Republican majorities in both the U.S. House of Representatives and the U.S. Senate, we may see renewed attempts to enact the Fact Access to Banking Act or similar fair access or "debanking" laws in the new Congress.
+and the U.S. Senate, we may see renewed attempts to enact the Fact Access to Banking Act or similar fair access or "debanking" laws in the new Congress.
+President Trump recently signed an executive order outlining policies for the digital asset industry, one of which is "protecting and promoting fair and open access to banking services for all law-abiding individual citizens and private-sector entities alike[.]"

-Financial institutions should be prepared for increased federal regulatory scrutiny and rulemaking efforts regarding fair access.
+In light of these developments, Financial institutions should prepare for increased federal regulatory scrutiny and rulemaking efforts regarding fair access.

 In addition to federal actions, state-level fair access law initiatives continue shaping the regulatory landscape, further complicating the patchwork of compliance requirements for financial institutions.
-This dual regulatory framework underscores the importance of financial institutions continuing to monitor developments at both federal and state levels, and for those that have not done so, begin to consider potential changes to current policies, procedures, and controls to prepare for the new regulatory environment.
+This dual regulatory framework underscores the importance of financial institutions continuing to monitor developments at both federal and state levels, and for those that have not done so, to review their current policies, procedures, and controls to determine whether any changes need to be made to prepare for the new regulatory environment and anticipated scrutiny over fair access to services.